hamikm/apistudy/README.md

 # apistudy
-A barebones RESTful API atop a sqlite datastore.
+A RESTful API case study.
+This service uses Flask and sits atop a sqlite datastore.